MerosCrypto/Meros/docs/Protocol/Merit.md

 	-  Proof of 0.
 	-  Empty list of records,
 	-  Empty list of miners,
-- BlockHeader nonces always increment by one as the blockchain progresses.
+- BlockHeader nonces always increment by one as the Blockchain progresses.
 - The last field of each BlockHeader is the hash of the previous Block.
-- No Block has multiple records for a single key.
+- No BlockBody has multiple records for a single key.
-- No Block has a record with a nonce lower than the previous record for that key.
+- No BlockBody has a record with a nonce lower than the previous record for that key.
-- No Block has a record with an invalid Merkle tree hash (as described in the Consensus documentation).
+- No BlockBody has a record with a Merkle tree hash which is different than what that MeritHolder's Merkle tree hash would be for that nonce (as described in the Consensus documentation).
-- No Block archives a Verification for an Entry when an Entry before it has yet to be mentioned in any archived Verification and isn't mentioned in a Verification archived in this Block either.
+- No BlockBody archives a Verification for an Entry when an Entry before it has yet to be mentioned in any archived Verification and isn't mentioned in a Verification archived in this BlockBody either.
-- Every BlockHeader for a Block with no records has a zeroed out aggregate signature.
+- Every BlockHeader for a BlockBody with no records has a zeroed out aggregate signature.
-- Every BlockHeader for a Block with records has an aggregate signature created by the following algorithm:
+- Every BlockHeader for a BlockBody with records has an aggregate signature created by the following algorithm:

 ```
 List[BLSSignature] signatures